 Sam Newman details the role of API Gateway in a microservices architecture.

-Why do you need an API Gateway?
+Why use an API Gateway?

 Functional Requirements